microsoft/azure_spatial_anchors_ros/README.md

 - [Demo 2: Colocalization](https://youtu.be/P11LcMOp2CE) (the demo that goes with this repo and is described in the [wiki](https://github.com/microsoft/azure_spatial_anchors_ros/wiki/Demo))

 You can sign up to get access to the Azure Spatial Anchors Linux SDK here: [aka.ms/ASALinuxSDKSignup](http://aka.ms/ASALinuxSDKSignup).
 **This is REQUIRED to use this repo.** It may take us up to 2 business days to add you.
-This requires an [Azure Devops account](https://azure.microsoft.com/en-us/services/devops/).

 You should have an Azure Spatial Anchors account in Azure to use this SDK and wrapper.
 Please see instructions for the [ASA Quickstarts](https://docs.microsoft.com/en-us/azure/spatial-anchors/quickstarts/get-started-unity-hololens) to create one.
 Keep the Account ID, and Account Key, and Account Domain nearby.
 This is free up to 10k queries/month.